piperinnshall/Glam/syntax/syntax.md

 ## Mutable struct

 The fields are readable, and modifiable.
 All fields are mutable by default.
-Variables in mutable structs can be marked as immutable using the `immut` keyword
+Variables in mutable structs can be marked as immutable using the `immut` keyword.

 ```
-struct Point {
+mut struct Point {
     let x double
     let immut y double
     let add (double, double) -> double = x, y -> x + y
 }

-let mut point1 Point = {
+let point1 Point = {
     x = 0
     y = 0
 }